gargassus/steamdeck-gw2-account-selector/README.md

 ## Preset

+1. Install Guild Wars 2 through Steam
+2. Enable portal log in by adding '-provider Portal' into Launch options

+## Using selector
 1. Log in to Guild Wars 2.
 When in character select.
 Log out and close portal.
 2. Run `generate-account-dat.sh`.
 This will copy Local.dat and append prompted account name to it.
 3. Continue adding accounts with step 1 and 2 until satisfied.